syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 {% endtabs %}

-## Initializing a Signature Pad control
+## Creating an SfSignaturePad control

 Create an instance for the Signature Pad control, and add it as content.